dellow/Web-Framework/README.md

 You can automatically compile CSS and JS on save by 'watching'.
 Simply run `gulp watch` to automatically compile.

 > __Please note:__ `watch` will run in development mode, so CSS and JS will not be minified for easier debugging.
 You should run `gulp --config production` to get a final minified output for your live environment.

-<a name="bundle"></a>
-## Bundle
-All root commands of `gulp` will create a copy of the working `./src` directory in the `./app` directory but with just the application files.
-I.E. No `.scss` files or build `.js` files.
-This can be used for testing purposes and simply serves to automatically remove any build files for whatever use case.
-No profiles will be applied to the `./app` directory regardless of the commands used.
-To create a profiled version use the `release` command.

-> __Please note:__ `bundle` might be removed in later version due to similarities with the `current` directory which is created with the `release` command.

 <a name="release"></a>
 ## Release